• [email protected]

 • Maximum Altitude1350m/4430ft

 After early morning breakfast, we will take our flight from Lukla Airport to Kathmandu.
-With the majestic views of the Himalayas, mountains, valleys, and river from the window-pane, we will land at Kathmandu airport.
+With the majestic views of the Himalayas, mountains, valleys, and rivers from the window-pane, we will land at Kathmandu airport.

 The representative of Discover Altitude will welcome you at the domestic terminal and escort you to your respective hotel.
-This will be followed by a free day, to get relaxed with all the tiredness you can take a rest in your hotel and in the afternoon try a trekking message.
+This will be followed by a free day, to get relaxed with all the tiredness you can take a rest in your hotel and the afternoon try a trekking message.

 Evening you will be escorted to a typical Nepali restaurant for a cultural farewell dinner, this will be followed by certificate distribution for your successful accomplishment of the Mera Peak Expedition.